Adarsh0414/Portfolio-site/README.md

 - **`Portfoliostyle.css`**: The stylesheet for the website, which controls the layout, colors, and fonts.
 - **`Portfolio.js`**: The JavaScript file that adds interactivity to the website, such as the typing animation.
 - **`Adarsh Kumar Singh_Resume.pdf`**: The resume file that can be downloaded.
-- **`README.md`**: This file, providing information about the project.
+- **`README.md`**: This file provides information about the project.
 - **`assets/`**: A directory containing images and other assets used in the website.

 ## Getting Started

-To view the website, simply open the `index.html` file in your web browser.
+To view the website, please visit this link: https://adarsh0414.github.io/Portfolio-site/.

 ## Customization